 If you want the security of knowing that you can withdraw your savings at any point then opting for an instant access ISA is likely to be the best ISA transfer choice.

-You might also want your account to offer cash ISAs free transfers out, so you can move to a better-paying account if one comes available.
+You might also want your account to offer cash ISAs free transfers out, so you can move to a better-paying account if one becomes available.

 However, if you are happy to lock your money away and are unlikely to need to withdraw it in the short term, then you may want to sacrifice your access for a better interest rate.